Hey there, mamas. If you’ve tuned in on this one, I’m guessing you’re probably feeling some pelvic pain during pregnancy right about now.

 Pelvic pain symptoms

 You probably nailed this one right out of the gate.
 The symptoms of pelvic pain tend to be..well..pain.
 In your pelvic region.

 Your pelvis is the large scooping bone that makes up your hips.
 Those big nobbly bones that poke out the sides of your low rider jeans?
 You guessed it.
 That’s the tip of the pelvic iceberg.

+Or boneberg.
 I just made that up by the way.

 Anything between those two juts of bone is considered the pelvic region.
 That’s going to encompass your ovaries, uterus, bladder, some of your upper and lower intestines.